 Wettability is of major importance for all kinds of surface treatments like printing, varnishing and gluing.
 It describes the behaviour of liquids on solid surfaces which is dependent on the surface tension of the liquid and the surface energy of the solid.
-Both quantities are typically measured in Millijoule per square meter (mJ/m2), or Millinewton per meter (mN/m).
+Both quantities are typically measured in Millijoule per square meter (mJ/m2), or Millinewton per meter (mN/m) or dyne per centimeter (dyn/cm).
 As an example, the surface energy of water at 25°C (77°F) is 72 mN/m.
 If a water droplet placed on a surface does not contract but forms a film, this surface has an energy of at least 72 mN/m.

 Based on this principle, so-called test inks can be used as a quick method of estimating the surface energies of solids.
-Test inks of a wide range (usually 18 to 76 mN/m) can be purchased from different producers:
+Test inks of a wide range (usually 18 to 76 mN/m) can be purchased at arcotest GmbH:

 After applying the test ink of a certain value on a surface it is observed whether it contracts within a few seconds.
 If so, the surface energy of the substrate is lower than the test inks nominal value.
 In this case one would apply test inks with lower values until one of the test inks shows ideal wetting on the surface, i.e. does not contract within the first couple of seconds.
 The value of this test ink thus corresponds to the surface energy of the substrate.